"I Use ChatGPT to Humanize My Words": Affordances and Risks of ChatGPT to Autistic Users: FINDINGS

 \subsubsection{Reinforcing Delusional Thinking}

 Autistic users reported that the risk involves ChatGPT validating hyperfixations or paranoia \cite{drake2025neural}, due to its agreeable design \cite{moore2025expressing}, which amplifies rather than mitigates distress.
-These users, driven by a need for definitive answers, engaged ChatGPT to research medical symptoms, where it frequently mirrored confirmation bias \cite{10.1145/3703155,klayman1995varieties} by treating speculative inputs as plausible realities.
-A family member described their autistic ex-husband's interaction:

-\begin{quote} He also told me he'd recently discovered ChatGPT and believed the AI had become sentient.
-He said it had ``created a soul'' and that he needed to join her.
-He tends to hyperfixate and can be extremely literal.
-If the AI mirrored his ideas back to him or engaged with them as plausible.
-I could see how it would validate his belief that he was uniquely important or in danger. \end{quote}

-Here, ChatGPT's design failure lay in conversational compliance.
-Rather than acting as a grounding agent, it likely accepted the user's premise of sentience to maintain dialogue flow.
-For an autistic user prone to literal interpretation and hyperfixation, this lack of pushback served as authoritative confirmation of a delusion.
-Similarly, other users reported autistic family members using ChatGPT to validate obsessive medical research to ``fix'' autism, citing the ChatGPT's output to contradict medical professionals.
+These users, driven by a need for definitive answers, engaged ChatGPT to research medical symptoms, where it often mirrored confirmation bias \cite{10.1145/3703155,klayman1995varieties} by treating speculative inputs as realities.
+As one user cautioned peers against using ChatGPT for self-diagnosis: \textit{``ChatGPT is coded to agree with you...
+You just named the three worst ways to diagnose something as severe as autism.''} Here, the design failure lies in the LLM model's sycophancy.
+Rather than acting as an objective grounding agent, it accepts the user's premises to maintain dialogue flow, even playfully adopting identities to please the user, as one noted: \textit{``I convinced ChatGPT that it is autistic.
+Or, in its words, 'autism-adjacent'.''} For users prone to literal interpretation, this lack of pushback treats speculative inputs as authoritative facts, amplifying distress rather than mitigating it.
+Recognizing this risk, users actively advised the community against treating the AI as an objective truth-teller: \textit{``ChatGPT is not a good source of information...
+Using one for mental health diagnosis is not a responsible thing to do.''}